s24272/carPlateDetector/README.md

     Poetry is a tool for dependency management and virtual environment handling in Python.
 Make sure you have Poetry installed.
 If not, install it according to [the official Poetry documentation](https://python-poetry.org/docs/).

-    After installing Poetry, navigate to the project directory and add all required dependencies using the poetry add command.
-Below is a list of libraries that are used in this project:
+    After installing Poetry, navigate to the project directory and add all required dependencies using the poetry install command.

     ```sh
-    poetry add opencv-python torch torchvision torchaudio pytesseract matplotlib pandas numpy scikit-learn
+    poetry install
     ```

 3. **Set up pre-commit hooks**: